In recent years, China has taken a top spot in the global production of consumer products.

 You can choose to ship your items one of two ways.

-Also realize that there will be a day or two necessary to get cargo from the factory to the port, and another couple of days for regular customs procedure.
+Also realize that there will be a day or two necessary to get cargo from the factory to the port, and another couple of days for regular customs procedures.

 You can make the process a lot simpler by hiring a customs broker.